cpinitiative/usaco-guide/content/1_Intro/Running_Cpp.md

    - make sure your code is not public
    - sometimes erases your code when you first create it (so get in the habit of copying your code first)

-Of course, you can't use file I/O on the latter two websites.
+You can't use file I/O on the latter two websites.
+You can also share code with [pastebin](https://pastebin.com/) or [hastebin](https://hastebin.com/).

 # Running C++ Locally